mac-s-g/react-json-view/README.md

 ### To-Do's
 1. Add Tests!
-2. Implement persistent state for expand/collapse attribute
-3. improve customizability
+2. improve customizability
-    * add optional `showTypes` prop
-    * add props to define what is expanded/collapsed by default
+    * allow specific keys to be expanded/collapsed by default
-    * consider moving to postcss
     * add a few different themes on top of `_variables.scss`